-3.6.
-Importing Routes Into IG Studio
+3.8.
+Importing Routes Into Studio

-When you import a route into IG Studio you go into editor mode.
-You can use the JSON editor to manually edit the route, but can no longer use the full IG Studio interface to add or edit filters.
+When you import a route into Studio, it is imported in editor mode.
+You can use the JSON editor to manually edit the route, but can't use the full Studio interface to add or edit filters.

-To Import a Route Into IG Studio
+To Import a Route Into Studio

-- In IG Studio, select A ROUTES and then select a route. - 2.
+- 1. In Studio, select A ROUTES and then £ Import a route. - 2.
 Click in the window to import a route, or drag a route from your filesystem.

-If the route has a name property, the name is automatically used for the Name and ID fields in IG Studio.
+If the route has a name property, the name is automatically used for the Name and ID fields in Studio.

-- 3. If necessary, make the following changes, and then select Import: - If the Name and ID fields are empty, enter a unique name and ID for the route. - If the Name and ID fields are outlined in red, the route name or ID already exists in IG Studio.
+- 3. If necessary, make the following changes, and then select Import: - If the Name and ID fields are empty, enter a unique name and ID for the route. - If the Name and ID fields are outlined in red, the route name or ID already exists in Studio.
 Change the name and ID to be unique. - If an error message is displayed, the route is not valid JSON.
 Fix the route and then try again to import it.